atsuvovor/CyberThreat_Insight/cyber_attack_insight/README.md

 ---

-# 📎 Appendix A — Mathematical Specifications (LaTeX-Only)
+# 📎 Appendix A — Mathematical Specifications
+> **Audience:** Executives, Audit, Risk Committees, non-technical stakeholders

 > **Purpose:**
 > This appendix provides a formal mathematical description of the cyber-attack simulation logic, suitable for **academic review, regulator submission, or independent model validation**.